Night Rating Training

 ✓️ Learn to fly VFR at night

-✓️ 5 hours of flying including 4 hours with an instructor and 1 navigation flight
+✓️ 5 hours of flying, of which 4 hours with an instructor and 1 navigation flight

 ✓️ 5 solo take-offs and landings